quince-science/QuinCe/Documentation/Design/ExportScripts/CarbonPortal/CarbonPortalExport.md

 This section describes the decisions that the QuinCe export scripts must take when uploading data to the Carbon Portal.
 The logic is different between NRT/L1 and L2 datasets.

 ## L1

+When a QuinCe NRT dataset is ready to be uploaded, we query CP to find any existing dataset that overlaps it.
+If there is no such overlapping dataset, we can simply upload our NRT dataset as is, and no links to previous data need to be created.
+If there is more than one overlapping dataset found (either L1 or L2) then something has gone wrong in a previous export activity, so an error will be thrown and the issue will have to be fixed manually.

+If there is exactly one existing dataset, and it is L2, then we must throw an error - an L2 dataset cannot be updated with an L1 dataset.

+Finally there is the case of a single L1 dataset existing.
+Here, we check compare the start time of both the NRT and L1 datasets.
+If they are the same, then our NRT dataset is a simple update of the L1 dataset, so we upload it as a new version of the L1 by setting `isNextVerionOf`.
+Note that we don't check whether the NRT dataset is shorter than the L1 dataset, or if it starts before it: these are unexpected states, but not necessarily problematic if there is strange behaviour of the system that delivers NRT data to QuinCe.

+If the new NRT start date is after the L1 start date, we assume that the user has created an L2 dataset in QuinCe, which will be updated and linked at a later date.
+Therefore we upload the NRT as the new version of the CP L1 dataset with both `partialUpload` and `isNextVersionOf` set.

 ![L1 Upload logic](L1_flowchart.png "L1 Upload logic")

+## L2